YouTube Monetization Rules for Content Creators in 2019

 By the end of 2017, YouTube was struggling with controversies and criticism from every angle because of its inability to filter monetized creators and fix monetization issues quickly.
 The platform was taking fire from both the creators’ side and the advertisers’ side.

-In order to avoid a 6-year setback, YouTube announced changes in its monetization policies.
-The new policies stated that for a channel to be able to monetize its videos, it must have at least 4000 hours of total watch time in a 12 month span and a minimum of 1000 subscribers.
+In order to avoid a 6-year setback, YouTube announced changes in its monetization policies and rules.
+The new policies/rules stated that for a channel to be able to monetize its videos, it must have at least 4000 hours of total watch time in a 12 month span and a minimum of 1000 subscribers.

-This move was made completely out of self preservation: to protect the company and the platform.
+This move was made completely out of self-preservation: to protect the company and the platform.
 The updated set of rules was sort of a compromise between the advertisers and the platform and the platform got to keep its top tier YouTubers.
-But it got a lot of criticism from small to mid-level YouTubers who couldn’t fulfil the new requirements.
+But it got a lot of criticism from small to mid-level YouTubers who couldn’t fulfill the new requirements.

 Now, the video platform has become an advertising platform with ad servers at the top of the ecosystem, above creators.